ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-Alternatively, the AS MAY choose to only return the error as codes and provide a error as a string.
-Since the `description` field is not intended to be machine-readable, the following response is considered functionally equivalent to the previous example:
+Alternatively, the AS MAY choose to only return the error as codes and provide the error as a string.
+Since the `description` field is not intended to be machine-readable, the following response is considered functionally equivalent to the previous example for the purposes of the client software's understanding:

 ~~~ json
 {